 Tyler High School students collect over 61,000 pounds of food, providing 51,000 meals

 The annual Pantry Raid competition between Robert E. Lee and John Tyler High School is held each year in the Fall.
 For over two decades, the students at each school have had a friendly competition to feed hungry East Texans.
 The food and funds the students collect will benefit hungry East Texans through the East Texas Food Bank's partner agencies.
 The school that collects the most amount of food will earn bragging rights and proudly display the traveling trophy at their school for the year.

-In 2013, John Tyler High School was declared the winner of the 23rd Annual Pantry Raid.
-Both Robert E. Lee and John Tyler High Schools collected a combined 58,251 pounds of food for the community, providing over 48,000 meals to those in need.
-For the past 23 years, Pantry Raid has collected 1,076,251 pounds of food.
+In 2014, John Tyler High School was declared the winner of the 24th Annual Pantry Raid.
+Both Robert E. Lee and John Tyler High Schools collected 61,000 pounds of food combined for the community, providing nearly 51,000 meals to those in need.
+For the past 24 years, Pantry Raid has collected over 1,127,000 pounds of food.